LiveNL/simple-gh-pages-theme/README.md

 tags:       [tag]
 highlight:  false (if true: it will be used on about page, more here)
 short:      false (if true: it shown in 'short' list on home page)
-list_post:  false (if true: it shown in list on home/posts page)
 ```

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/lvenl/simple-gh-pages-theme.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

 ## License